 The first bank robbery by "Baby Face" Nelson was committed in Grand Haven.
 The Grand Haven Musical Fountain was built in 1962, at that time the world's largest such fountain.
-Grand Haven, MI became the first city in America with wireless internet access citywide in 2004—even reaching boats 15 miles offshore.
+Grand Haven became the first city in America with wireless internet access citywide in 2004—even reaching boats 15 miles offshore.

 23 miles south of Grand Haven, we come to Holland, MI.
 These two cities combine to form a "metropolitan statistical area" with 260,000 residents.

 Holland—the "Tulip City"—was founded in 1847 by Dutch Calvinists fleeing persecution in The Netherlands.
 Holland is sometimes called the "City of Churches;" it boasts 170 places of Christian worship, and it is the birthplace of the "What Would Jesus Do?" movement, started by a local church in 1989.